 Tutoring Services – Subject area tutoring

-Request for tutoring by appointment
+Request for tutoring

 High school junior and senior level students have the opportunity to participate in ACT college preparation sessions.
 The Indian Education program has tutors who specifically work with students to prepare for the exam.
 Students will take an ACT practice test to help the tutors with where to focus their targeted tutoring in addition to general test taking strategies.
 Students will then take another practice test to help determine ACT proficiency.